ArnabMitra0408/Used-Car-Price-Prediction/README.md

 Random Forest Regressor emerged as the best model with an R² score of 0.95

-## Productionization
+## Deployment and Productionization

+### Dockerization
+* The model was deployed via a Flask API and containerized using Docker to ensure consistency across environments.
+This allows for seamless deployment and version control across different systems.
+* Docker ensures that the environment, libraries, and dependencies remain consistent, simplifying the process of deploying the model to different servers or cloud platforms.

+### Logging Pipeline
+* Integrated a logging pipeline using Python and MySQL Database.
+* The logs capture key events during model inference and API usage, providing insights into API requests, prediction outcomes, and potential errors.
+* This setup enhances system monitoring and performance tracking in production, making it easier to identify bottlenecks and improve user experience.

+### End-User Application
-This step involved building a Flask API hosted on a local server.
-The end-user application accepts input variables such as Car Model Name, KM Driven, etc. Based on this data, the car price is predicted using the Random Forest model.
+* Built a Flask API hosted on a local server.
+* The end-user application accepts input variables such as Car Model Name, KM Driven, and other relevant features.
+* Based on this data, the car price is predicted using the Random Forest model.

 ## Set Up Project Locally